Photo by Eric Han / Unsplash

 GitHub Repository

-Full notebooks, manifests, and setup instructions are available here: spark-etl-ods-demo
+Full notebooks, manifests, and setup instructions are available here:

-Part 2 — ML Engineer: Production-Ready Spark with Operator
+Part 2 — Production-Ready Spark with Operator

 What You Will See in the Demo